Skip to content ↓

 Strong subject knowledge is vital to be able to deliver a high-quality computing curriculum.
 We have a clear cycle of CPD for staff to ensure that they feel fully skilled to deliver our computing curriculum.

 Lessons are timetabled in unit blocks to ensure that learning is closely connected and that children can immerse themselves in their computing learning.
-We have a 1:1 ratio of devices comprising of a mixture of I-pads, Chromebooks and laptops.
+We have a range of devices comprising of a mixture of iPads and laptops.

 Staying safe online and being a good digital citizen forms part of our parent workshop cycle to ensure that parents feel able to support their child’s digital development.